laurent22/joplin/README.md

 ## Downloading attachments

 The way the attachments are downloaded during synchronisation can be customised in the Configuration screen, under "Attachment download behaviour".
-The default option ("Always") is to download all the attachments, all the time, so that the data is available even when the device is offline.
+The default option ("Always") is to download all the attachments, all the time so that the data is available even when the device is offline.
 There is also the option to download the attachments manually (option "Manual"), by clicking on it, or automatically (Option "Auto"), in which case the attachments are downloaded only when a note is opened.
 These options should help saving disk space and network bandwidth, especially on mobile.

 # Notifications

 In the desktop and mobile apps, an alarm can be associated with any to-do.
 It will be triggered at the given time by displaying a notification.
 How the notification will be displayed depends on the operating system since each has a different way to handle this.
 Please see below for the requirements for the desktop applications:

 - **Windows**: >= 8.
 Make sure the Action Center is enabled on Windows.
-Task bar balloon for Windows < 8.
-Growl as fallback.
+Taskbar balloon for Windows < 8.
+Growl as a fallback.
 Growl takes precedence over Windows balloons.
 - **macOS**: >= 10.8 or Growl if earlier.
 - **Linux**: `notify-osd` or `libnotify-bin` installed (Ubuntu should have this by default).
 Growl otherwise